 Call and Response, Study in Brass, included in Axisweb 'Metalwork' Category of the Week

-Caro Williams included in the new feature on Axisweb called 'Category of the Week'.
-Each week they'll be taking a look at an artwork category and featuring works by their members that have been tagged using this category. link
+Caro Williams is included in the new feature on Axisweb called 'Category of the Week'.
+Each week they'll be taking a look at an artwork category and featuring works by their members that have been tagged using this category.l

 Call and Response Exhibition